Supply Chain Consultant Jobs in USA with Visa Sponsorship

 Which visa types do employers use to sponsor supply chain consultants?

-H-1B is the most common pathway, subject to the annual lottery.
+H-1B visa is the most common pathway, subject to the annual lottery.
 L-1B is available if you're transferring from a foreign affiliate with specialized knowledge of the employer's systems or processes.
 O-1A is an option for consultants with significant publications, industry awards, or leadership roles in professional associations.
 TN visas cover Canadian and Mexican nationals in management consultant roles under USMCA.

 What degree do I need for an employer to sponsor me as a supply chain consultant?